Dubai schools to soon have AI-qualified teachers, announces Sheikh Hamdan

 Dubai schools will soon have teachers qualified in the field of artificial intelligence.

-On Wednesday, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, announced the launch of a programme to upskill teachers in the schools of the emirate.
+On Wednesday, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, announced the launch of a programme to impart training in the use of AI and its applications for teachers in the emirate.

-The programme is in line with Dubai's annual plan to accelerate the adoption of AI applications.
+The top 10 teachers who effectively integrate AI into their teaching practices will be recognised with awards totalling Dh1-million during the next edition of the AI Retreat in April 2025.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.